santiagoolivos/signatureapi-tutorials/powerautomate/envelope-new-item-sharepoint-list.md

 1. Add the **"Get file content"** action from the Sharepoint connector.
 2. Select the Site Address.
-3. Add to the File Identifier the ID from the **Get attachments** step with Dynamic Content.
+3. Add to the File Identifier the ID from the **Get attachments** step with dynamic content.

     ![Get file content](/images/powerautomate/sharepoint-list-flow/get-file.png)